beepbeep4/OffersAPI/README.md

 # OffersAPI

-A REST API, allowing for offers to be queried, created and cancelled.
+A RESTful API, allowing for offers to be queried, created and cancelled.
 Uses Spring, Jackson, Cucumber and JUnit.
 Offers are persisted to **/resources/offers.json**.
 Two valid offers and one invalid offer are included by default.
 To run the program from a clean slate, simply delete offers.json.

 Run **Launcher** to start the web service.
 Run **TestRunner** to launch automated behaviour driven tests.